 └── Source quality not always clear

-Perplexity's research focus creates unique optimization opportunities.
+Perplexity's research focus creates unique optimization opportunities, especially for brands implementing answer engine optimization strategies.

 According to TopDevelopers' Perplexity analysis, Perplexity operates as a dedicated AI search engine with built-in web search and real-time data access.
 Its citation-first approach significantly reduces hallucination risk by grounding every response in verifiable sources.